taosdata/TDengine/docs/en/10-third-party/05-bi/11-superset.md

 We chose two popular templates from the Superset Chart template to showcase their effects, using smart meter data as an example:

-1. "Aggregate", which displays the maximum voltage value collected per minute during the specified time period in Group 4
+1. "Aggregate" Type, which displays the maximum voltage value collected per minute during the specified time period in Group 4

 ![superset-demo1](./superset-demo1.jpeg)

-2. "RAW RECORDS", which displays the collected values of current and voltage during the specified time period in Group 4
+2. "RAW RECORDS" Type, which displays the collected values of current and voltage during the specified time period in Group 4

 ![superset-demo2](./superset-demo2.jpeg)